US Expects Serbia-Kosovo Talks to Restart After October 6 Kosovo Election

 So I look at my role as being really in position to help the countries of the Western Balkans fulfill their aspirations for European and Euro Atlantic Integration.

-We're hopeful that that begins with North Macedonia and Albania being given the opportunity to open successful negotiations with the European Union.
+We're hopeful that that begins with North Macedonia and Albania being given the opportunity to open accession negotiations with the European Union.

 We (would) then like to see Serbia and Kosovo return to the negotiating table and reach an agreement on normalizing their relationship, and of course we'd like to see Bosnia-Herzegovina continue the reform process and move closer on its European and Euro-Atlantic path as well.